AGENTS

 * Invalid paths fail fast with a clear CLI/runtime error.

-* `build` does not accept binary flags; binary-based launching applies to `dev`, `start`, and `preview`.
+* `build` does not accept binary flags.
+You can use binary-based launching only with `dev`, `start`, and `preview`.

 ## Best practices